HIGHLIGHTS

 What is the Price of Ather Rizta in Nepal?

-With that said, let’s take a quick look at the key specifications of Ather Rizta in Nepal for 2025.
+Following are the key specifications of Ather Rizta in Nepal for 2026.

 - Motor: 4.3 kW Permanent Magnet Synchronous Motor